Economic recovery slow to take root for some in UK

 “We spend more now than we used to but it’s because everything seems to be going up,” she said, echoing a complaint of many Britons whose incomes are not keeping up with inflation.

 Finance minister George Osborne is not celebrating.
-Criticized by the International Monetary Fund and the opposition Labor party for not spending more to kick the economy into higher gear, he is sticking to his line that Britain is “moving from rescue to recovery” and declines to comment further.
+Criticised by the International Monetary Fund and the opposition Labour party for not spending more to kick the economy into higher gear, he is sticking to his line that Britain is “moving from rescue to recovery” and declines to comment further.

 With the economy still so fragile, he is understandably reticent of declaring victory.